Sustainability Hub

 Real-Time Stability Monitoring of Temporary Support System

 Every high-rise building construction requires the installation and maintenance of temporary support system, like falsework and scaffolds, to ensure work can be carried out effectively and safely.
 Due to the long project and deployment periods, these tall falsework systems might be subjected to various dynamic mechanical impacts, such as prolonged vibration from machineries and piling works overloading, which might lead in displacement and tilting of such structure which are not visible.
-Overtime, this affects the structural integrity of the support system, potentially result in buckling or catastrophic failure.
-The technology owner has developed a patented IOT-based solution for providing immediate visibility on the status of the temporary support system by measuring the load and inclination of vertical members in addition to detection uneven load distributions.
-This enables the solution to detect early and prevent potential overloading and deviations, which can lead to buckling and collapse.
-Upon detection of abnormalities, the solution transmits critical data instantly to the cloud platform, enabling the safety team to take precautions to ensure that the support frames remain secure for upcoming site work.
+Overtime, this affects the structural integrity of the support system, potentially result in buckling or catastrophic failure, making stability monitoring essential for early detection and prevention.
+To address this risk, the technology owner has developed a patented IOT-based construction site monitoring system that provides immediate visibility on the status of the temporary support system by measuring the load and inclination of vertical members in addition to detection uneven load distributions.
+This enables the construction site monitoring system to detect early and prevent potential overloading and deviations, which can lead to buckling and collapse.
+Upon detection of abnormalities, the solution transmits critical data instantly to the cloud platform, enabling the safety team to take precautions to ensure that the support frames remain secure for upcoming site work through enhanced stability monitoring capabilities.
 The battery-based solution is easy to install and is designed for outdoor, rugged construction sites to ensure continuous operation.